 What if an autonomous, driverless, or self-driving car is hacked or its cybersecurity is breached?

-In Waymo’s self-driving car design, safety-critical aspects of Waymo’s vehicles—e.g. steering, braking, controllers—are isolated from outside communication.
-For example, both the safety-critical computing that determines vehicle movements and the onboard 3D maps are shielded from, and inaccessible from, the vehicle’s wireless connections and systems.
+In Waymo’s self-driving car design, certain aspects of Waymo’s vehicles—e.g. steering, braking, controllers—are isolated from outside communication.
+For example, both the computing that determines vehicle movements and the onboard 3D maps are protected from the vehicle’s wireless connections and systems.

 Waymo also considers the security of its wireless communication.
 Waymo vehicles do not rely on a constant connection to operate safely.
 While on the road, all communications (e.g., redundant cellular connections) between the operations centers and the vehicles are encrypted, including those between Waymo’s operations support staff and riders.
 Waymo vehicles can communicate with the operations center to gather more information about road conditions, while Waymo vehicles maintain responsibility for the driving task at all times.